uoftweb/constitution/README.md

 ## Finances

-The President, VP and Treasurer will open a bank account under the group's name.
-The President, VP and Treasurer will be the official signing officers for the group financial procedures.
-All other members will have to seek permission (written) of the Treasurer if funds are to be withdrawn.
+The President, VP and Executive Secretary will open a bank account under the group's name.
+The President, VP and Executive Secretary will be the official signing officers for the group financial procedures.
+All other members will have to seek permission (written) of the Executive Secretary if funds are to be withdrawn.
 A receipt must be produced for records.

-The Treasurer shall keep records of all income and expenses.
-The Treasurer shall present the group’s financial health at the annual general meetings.
+The Executive Secretary shall keep records of all income and expenses.
+The Executive Secretary shall present the group’s financial health at the annual general meetings.
 The Executive Committee will vote on expenditures of over $100.00 by majority vote at an executive meeting.

 The group’s executive or members may not engage in activities that are essentially commercial in nature.
 This is not intended to preclude the collection of membership fees to cover the expenses of the group, or of charges for specific activities, programs or events, or to prohibit groups from engaging in legitimate fundraising.
 However, the group will not have as a major activity a function that makes it an on-campus part of a commercial organization, will not provide services and goods at a profit when that profit is used for purposes other than those of the organization, and will not pay salaries to some or all of its officers